wentasah/novaboot/README.md

 (or `./script` as described above) will run Qemu and make it boot the configuration specified in the _script_.
-2. Create a bootloader configuration file (currently supported bootloaders are GRUB, GRUB2 and Pulsar) and copy it with all other files needed for booting to another, perhaps remote, location.
+2. Create a bootloader configuration file (currently supported bootloaders are GRUB, GRUB2, Pulsar and uBoot) and copy it with all other files needed for booting to another, perhaps remote, location.

         ./script --server --iprelay=192.168.1.2